Florianbracke/Florianbracke/README.md

   👨‍🎓 I am a proud student of [BeCode](https://becode.org/) and enjoyed their seven month Junior Web Dev Course to the fullest!

   🔭 I’m currently working on deploying my [flofpages](https://flofpages.com/).
-It is where I store all my art, projects, code, ...
+It is where I want to store my art, projects, code, ...
     <br> Feel free to check it out!